3 Easy Tips for Choosing the Right Sunscreen

 Suntegrity: I keep this one in my car and use it religiously on my hands and arms year-round.
 That’s an area of our body we often forget about when it comes to sun smarts.
 My trick is, instead of using hand cream or lotion, I use the sunblock instead and get a two-for-one punch.

-Essential SPF: Of course our list wouldn’t be complete without a little shameless self-promotion of our facial 365 SPF 28 sunscreen.
+Essential SPF: Of course our list wouldn’t be complete without a little shameless self-promotion of our Essential SPF.
 I’ve formulated our sunscreen to be light and play well with our complete line.
 With broad-spectrum physical protection of non-nano Zinc-Oxide, you’ll know that you’re covered from both burning and photoaging.

 Leave a comment